Juliang0705/Twitty/README.md

 - [x] User can pull to refresh.

 The following **additional** features are implemented:
+- [x] User can tap status bar to scroll to top
 - [x] User can post tweets
 - [x] Tweet has background image based on sender's preference
 - [x] User can view its own tweets